jhsoftware/SimpleDNS-Docs/docs/wd_opt_dnstsig.md

 Alternatively you can use the DynDNS Service [plug-in](pi_overview.md) - see <https://simpledns.plus/kb/173>

 This plug-in also supports several HTTP based update methods and is specifically targeted towards "DynDNS" scenarios (computers with dynamic IP addresses on the Internet).
-However it only supports updates for host records (A-records).
+However, it only supports updates for host records (A-records).

 TSIG signed dynamic updates (this section of the Options dialog) allows more advanced updates (any record type, multiple records in a single update, deletions, etc.) and greater flexibility in which records each client/key may update - but only through the DNS protocol (not HTTP).